School of Fine Arts

 ART 210 Animation Fundamentals Credits: 3

-Course Description: Study of the fundamental principles and mechanics of motion through animation.
-Students explore timing, spacing, weight, staging an image for clarity, emotion and storytelling, and learn to apply and manipulate the fundamental concepts to creatively animate an idea.
-May be repeated up to 4 times for credit.
-Prerequisite(s): ART 110, ART 120, and credit or concurrent enrollment in ART 129.
+Course Description: This course is an introductory study of the fundamental principles and mechanics of motion through animation.
+Students will explore timing, spacing, weight, and staging an image for clarity, emotion, and storytelling.
+They will learn to apply and manipulate these fundamental concepts in animated content.
+Six studio hours.

 ART 221 Digital 3D Modeling Credits: 3